 Severe Pulmonary Resistance

-In this type, the pulmonary artery may be completely obstructed and the baby will be cyanotic at birth.
+In this type, the pulmonary may be completely obstructed and will be cyanotic at birth.
 These patients may also have Pulmonary atresia which is a birth defect where the pulmonic valve does not form.
 This means that all of the blood going to the RV has nowhere to go right?
 Well when we are born, there is a small hole called the foramen ovale that separates the two atria.
 So blood is able to flow from the right side of the heart over to the left and allows the blood to be pumped into the aorta.
 The foramen ovale closes shortly after birth.
 There are two ways these patients are able to get deoxygenated blood to their lungs.
-One way is through the Patent Ductus Arteriosus (PDA).
-The PDA connects the aorta and the pulmonary artery.
+One way is through the PDA.
+And no this isn’t public display of affection, PDA is the patent ductus arteriosus which connects the aorta and the pulmonary artery.

 The RV pushes blood to the aorta where it can cross the PDA and go to the lungs where the blood can be oxygenated.
 Unfortunately, the PDA does close shortly after birth.

-The second way is the aorta to pulmonary artery collateral.
+The second way is the an aortic to pulmonary artery collateral.

 ECG findings that can indicate ToF include: